 dSdt= -αNμmax SKS+S (2)

 Where N is the phytoplankton cell density (cells·mL-1), μ is the realised growth rate (d-1) of the species, μmax is the maximum growth rate in nutrient saturated conditions (d-1), which reflects a species’ performance under nutrient saturated conditions, KS is the half-saturation constant (μmol·L-1) which is a measure of performance at low nutrient concentrations, , S is the nutrient concentration (μmol·L-1) and α is the term that converts units of phytoplankton density to nutrient concentration ((1000·μmol)·cell-1).
 The parameters of the Monod equation, μmax and KS , can be considered as ‘functional traits’ that characterise a species’ nutrient physiology.
 These traits have been shown to vary among species and play an important role in shaping competitive dynamics in phytoplankton communities.
 Furthermore, μmax and KS , are likely to exhibit temperature dependence.
 We expect maximum growth rate to be tightly coupled to metabolism, and consequently the temperature dependence of μmax is expected to follow a left-skewed unimodal function of temperature, where rates increase exponentially to an optimum followed by a steeper exponential decline.
 The effects of temperature on KS are poorly understood and empirical studies have documented a wide range of temperature dependence functions (Aksnes & Egge 1991; Sterner & Grover 1998; Carter & Lathwell 1967; Mechling & Kilham 1982; Senft et al. 1981).
+The joint effects of temperature and nutrient concentrations on phytoplankton growth can be described by,

+Then need some text emphasising how different spp, might differ in mu & Ks and their respective temperature sensitivities.

 A model for the dynamics of two species competing for a single limiting resource at a range of temperatures would be